History of FK Partizan: Crisis (1966–1976)

+Club legend Momčilo Vukotić who played for Partizan from 1968 to 1978 and again from 1979 to 1984.

 The sudden increase in the reputation of Partizan team was not followed by increase in the organizational structure.
 After the defeat in the finals, club administration failed to operate on a higher level, and Partizan entered a long organizational crisis.
 All main players signed contracts with biggest western clubs, and the promising generation was scattered.
 Milutin Šoškić went to 1.
 FC Köln, Milan Galić to Standard Liège, Vladica Kovačević to FC Nantes, Fahrudin Jusufi to Eintracht Frankfurt and Velibor Vasović, who had scored in the final, was transferred to Ajax Amsterdam where he would come to feature again in the story of the European Cup.
 This was a period of mediocre results, and for a decade not a single trophy was won.
 Few players remained from the previous generation – Milan Damjanović, Blagoje Paunović and Borivoje Đorđević.
 In a short period of time, numerous managers were in position.
 The arrival of the talented young players Momčilo Vukotić, who came through Partizan's youth ranks, and Nenad Bjeković from Proleter Zrenjanin, announced better days for the Black & Whites.

 The brief return - the first European trophy (1976–1982)

 On 11 July 1976, in Ljubljana, Partizan played the last game of the season against Olimpija and needed a win to clinch the title ahead of rivals Hajduk Split.
 In the last second before the final whistle Bjeković scored the winning goal and Partizan won 0–1.
 The 7th championship trophy was finally won, after full decade of waiting, by the new generation of players, such as Momčilo Vukotić, Nenad Bjeković, Rešad Kunovac, Ilija Zavišić, Refik Kozić, Ivan Golac, Radmilo Ivančević, Boško Đorđević, Nenad Stojković.
-Partizan won its 8th title in 1977–78 season, enforced with Nikica Klinčarski, Petar Borota, Slobodan Santrač, Aleksandar Trifunović, Xhevat Prekazi, Pavle Grubješić.
+Partizan won its 8th title in 1977–78 season, enforced with Nikica Klinčarski, Petar Borota, Slobodan Santrač, Aco Trifunović, Dževad Prekazi, Pavle Grubješić.
 The same year Partizan won its first European trophy, the Mitropa Cup.
-The Black & Whites finished first in Group A, ahead of A.C.
-Perugia and Zbrojovka Brno and defeated Hungarian side Honvéd in the finals by 1–0.
+The Black & Whites finished first in Group A, ahead of Perugia and Zbrojovka Brno and defeated Hungarian side Honvéd in the finals by 1–0.
 The manager was Ante Mladinić.
 Unexpectedly, the next 1978–79 season turned out to be the worst in Partizan history.
 They finished 15th in the league, barely avoiding relegation with a 4–2 victory against Budućnost in the last fixture.
 The new crisis was serious, which reflected in the results next season, when Partizan finished 13th.
 It took a two more seasons, but Partizan eventually recovered.